 Compare the literary average and informational average for your school or district during your determined date range.
 Scroll down to the Most Assigned Texts tables and see if one genre - literary or informational - is being assigned to more students than the other.
 Here, you can draw connections between whether a high or low average can be attributed to more or less exposure to that genre.

 Within a genre, determine if students are being assigned passages that are appropriate for their grade level, or across a wide range of grades and Lexiles.
-When you drill down to the teacher level, you can more accurately determine whether specific teachers are assigning texts at an appropriate levels.
+When you drill down to the teacher level, you can more accurately determine whether specific teachers are assigning texts at the appropriate levels.

 At the teacher, class, and student level, you can determine whether more exposure to one genre leads to increases in literary or informational standard averages.